Digital Nomad Visas

-Some of these visas or programs are applicable to both students and workers or even families like the one-year visa offered by the British territory of Anguilla.
-Another example is Bermuda, which requires enrollment certificates from scholars in undergraduate, graduate or doctoral programs.
+Some of these visas for remote workers programs are applicable to both students and workers or even families like the one-year visa offered by the British territory of Anguilla.
+Another example is Bermuda, which requires enrolment certificates from scholars in undergraduate, graduate or doctoral programs.
 The Dominica’s program goes even further and allows an employer to apply for a digital nomad visa, including their entire staff.
 What a turn in someone’s life, when the C-suite moves to paradise!

 If this is something you desire, then this is your lucky day.
 We researched and made a list of the top countries that offer a digital nomad and freelance visa.
 From Europe to the Caribbean, wherever you want to go, we have an option for you.